HexHive/OSTEP-slides/00-introduction.md

 # OS role analogy

 The OS is like a waiter that serves individual clients.
-The waiter knows the menu, records orders, and ensures that food is delivered to the right table while keeping track of the bill.
+The waiter knows the menu, records orders, and delivers food to the right table while keeping track of the bill.

 ![OS as a waiter for processes](./figures/00-waiter.png)